msa-em/nanocartography/05_discussion.md

 non-crystalline physical objects such as grain boundaries, surfaces, or matrix/precipitate interfaces could quickly be defined.
-The power and flexibility of considering crystals and their motion in real space is demonstrated when they could then be related back to non-crystallographic objects within the sample.
+The power and flexibility of considering crystals and their motion in real space is demonstrated most easily by relating them to non-crystallographic objects within the sample.

 Grain boundary and interface analysis are key components in assessing